MurnurRepository/YellowcakeIDE-Anchovy/README.md

 # YellowcakeIDE - Anchovy Edition
+PSSTT! this IDE also has test files, please test and report issues.
 A Frutiger Aero styled IDE built in Rust using egui, supporting multiple programming languages including the custom Yellowcake language.

 ## Features